William Williams (bishop): Tūranga and Waerenga-ā-hika, Poverty Bay Mission

 Williams lived at Tūranga until 1850, when he decided to move the Tūranga station, Whakato, to Waerenga-ā-hika, a new site about seven miles further inland.
 In 1850 Williams and his family left for England, where he was involved the successful representations to have his brother Henry restored to membership of the Church Missionary Society – Henry having been dismissed from the CMS as a consequence of his refusal to follow the orders of Bishop Selwyn to give up land that Henry had acquired at Pakaraka.

 Williams returned to Waerenga-ā-Hika and lived there from 1853 to 1865.
 On 3 April 1859 Williams was appointed the first Bishop of Waiapu, basing his diocese at Waerenga-ā-Hika.
 The Ordination of Raniera Kawhia, the first held by Williams, took place at Whareponga near East Cape on 17 February 1860.
 The first Synod of the Waiapu Diocese was held at Waerenga-a-hika on 3 December 1861.
 At this time there were 10 clergy in the diocese, 6 priests and 4 deacons.

 In 1865 there were fourteen clergymen – six European and eight Māori – in the Waiapu diocese.
-The Māori were: at Waiapu, Rota Waitoa, Raniera Kawhia and Mohi Turei; at Tokomaru, Matiaha Pahewa; at Wairoa, Tamihana Huata; at Tūranga, Hare Tawhaa; at Table Cape, Watene Moeka; at Maketu, Ihaia Te Ahu.
+The Māori were: at Waiapu, Rota Waitoa, Raniera Kawhia and Mohi Tūrei; at Tokomaru, Matiaha Pahewa; at Wairoa, Tamihana Huata; at Tūranga, Hare Tawhaa; at Table Cape, Watene Moeka; at Maketu, Ihaia Te Ahu.

-The Waiapu Māori Church, representing the district from Hicks Bay to Table Cape (Kahutara Point), Māhia Peninsula, met at Turanganui on 30 October 1870.
+The Waiapu Māori Church, representing the district from Hicks Bay to Table Cape (Kahutara Point), Māhia Peninsula, met at Tūranganui on 30 October 1870.
 There were eight clergymen present, seven of whom were Māori, as well as Māori laymen.
-Williams ordained Hare Tawhaa of Turanganui and Mohi Turei of Rangitukia as priests, and Wi Paraire of Hicks Bay and Hone Pohutu as deacons.
+Williams ordained Hare Tawhaa of Tūranganui and Mohi Tūrei of Rangitukia as priests, and Wi Paraire of Hicks Bay and Hone Pohutu as deacons.